-- - To unlock the vehicle, press the button \Rightarrow Fig. 50. - - To lock the vehicle, place the selector lever in position P (automatic gearbox) and press button (a) \Rightarrow \triangle . - To lock the vehicle without the anti-theft security system, press button (a) again for the next 2 seconds. - To unlock the rear lid, press and hold the button (a) for at least one second.
+- To unlock the vehicle, press the a button ⇒ Fig. 50. - To lock the vehicle without the anti-theft security system, press button again for the next 2 seconds. - To unlock the rear lid, press and hold the button (a) for at least one second.

 The vehicle will be locked again automatically if you do not open one of the doors or the rear lid within 30 seconds after unlocking the car.
 This function prevents the vehicle from remaining unlocked if the unlocking button is pressed by mistake.
-This is not valid if the button (a) is held down for at least one second.
+This is not valid if the button are second.

-In vehicles with a security central locking feature (selective unlocking of side doors) \Rightarrow page 91, when the button (a) is pressed once, only the driver door and the fuel tank flap are unlocked.
+In vehicles with a security central locking feature (selective unlocking of side doors) \Rightarrow page 92, when the button $\boxed{0}$ is pressed once, only the driver door and the fuel tank flap are unlocked.
 When the button is pressed a second time, all the vehicle doors are unlocked.